 Mind Your Manners

-I have an image of the quintessential Italian family dinner, with a huge family—grandparents, aunts, uncles, cousins, parents, children—passing heaping dishes of pasta around a large yet cozy table, with chitchat, smiles and laughter sweetening the air along with the culinary aromas.
+I have an image in mind of the quintessential family dinner.
+It’s a huge family—grandparents, aunts, uncles, cousins, parents, children—packed around a big table passing heaping dishes of steaming food.
+The room reverberates with chitchat, and laughter sweetens the air along with the culinary aromas.

-Apparently in our world, such a scene is becoming like a fairy tale.
+This scene is becoming less and less a fact of life and more and more like a fairy tale.
 Not only are families increasingly scattered and tiny, but regular family meals are becoming a rarity.

-Children and adults forage and scrounge when hungry, or eat fast food on the go.
-They snack alone, even stealthily, often in the company of a television.
+Children and adults forage and scrounge.
+They eat fast food on the go.
+They stealthily snack alone in the company of a television.
+Maybe you’ve found your own household oven going increasingly unused.

 What a missed opportunity.

-Even amid life’s busyness, the daily evening meal should be a welcome coming together among family members.
-A chance to connect, to share, to listen to each other.
-An opportunity to strengthen bonds of unity and love.
-An occasion for each person to see that he is a part of something bigger than himself.
+Even amid the busyness of your day-to-day, your evening meal should be a welcome coming together among family members.
+It’s your chance to connect, to share, to listen, to laugh.
+It’s your opportunity to strengthen bonds of unity and love.
+It’s an occasion for your spouse and children to each see that he or she is a part of something bigger and greater.

 It’s also a chance to teach your children, by example, how to eat properly.

 The need is certainly great.
-Just watch schoolchildren eat among themselves—even with an adult present.
+Just watch schoolchildren eat among themselves—or even with adults present.
 They tend to engage in some pretty unrefined behavior.

 It is called Amy Vanderbilt’s New Complete Book of Etiquette.
 It was published in 1952; my copy was last updated in 1963.
-It’s not even 50 years old—and yet, the rules of social graces it details seem to represent some exotic historical epoch.
+It is only 50 years old—and yet, the rules of social graces it details seem to represent some exotic historical epoch.
 It helped me realize just how casual and low-minded our culture has become—and how quickly.
 In America in particular, it seems we pride ourselves on our uncouthness; we exalt the rude and the base.

-I found one bit in this book extremely helpful: a list of rules children should be taught on dinner table conduct.
+I found one bit in this book extremely helpful: a list of rules for dinner table conduct that parents should teach children.
 Here, summarized from Amy Vanderbilt in 1963, are some things we should not do at the table:

-So there you have it.
-Soon after reviewing these rules with my daughters, one of them corrected my wife on the placement of an errant elbow during a meal.
-I told her that it was far more rude and inappropriate for a child to correct an adult than it was to misplace an elbow.
+There you have it: 13 ways to build tiny bits of civility back into your manner of dining.
+Soon after reviewing these rules with my children, one of them corrected my wife on the placement of an errant elbow during a meal.
+I told my daughter it is far more rude for a child to correct an adult than for an elbow to be misplaced.

 But that does bring up an obvious but crucial point: The best way to teach these rules is by our example.